MyStrangeMind

 By the early 2030s, the fundamental unit of military operation is likely to become the manned-unmanned team, though the pace of this transition depends on procurement politics, integration challenges, and the gap between prototype and fielded system that has historically delayed military modernization by years.
 The vision is already clear.
 Picture an infantry squad: eight human soldiers accompanied by armed robotic quadrupeds, aerial reconnaissance drones in a persistent overwatch pattern, and a logistics UGV carrying ammunition, medical supplies, and spare batteries.
 The humans provide judgment, adaptability, and legal accountability.
 The machines provide tireless surveillance, expendable firepower, and the ability to go places too dangerous for flesh.

-Tank platoons will partner with robotic "wingmen," unmanned armored vehicles that can absorb the first hit, scout ahead, or lay down suppressive fire while the manned vehicle maneuvers.
+Tank platoons will partner with robotic "wingmen," uncrewed armored vehicles that can absorb the first hit, scout ahead, or lay down suppressive fire while the crewed vehicle maneuvers.
 Company-level commanders will routinely manage drone swarms of hundreds of small collaborative drones, using AI to coordinate their movements and assign targets.

 A U.S. general predicted that robots may replace one-quarter of American combat soldiers by 2030.
 That estimate may prove conservative.